-Progressing Business through Digital Skills is a 3-year project focused on developing a digitally skilled workforce for small businesses in Cornwall and the Isles of Scilly, part-funded by the European Social Fund.
+Progressing Business through Digital Skills is a 3-year project focused on developing a digitally skilled workforce for employed and self-employed individuals in Cornwall and the Isles of Scilly, part-funded by the European Social Fund.

-The project is supporting small businesses and sole traders in Cornwall & the Isles of Scilly through working with employers to identify where digital skills and technologies can improve their business results.
-The project aims to support growth for at least 450 small and micro-businesses in the region.
+The project is supporting employed and self-employed individuals in Cornwall & the Isles of Scilly through identifying where digital skills and technologies can improve their business results.
+The project aims to support businesses and the wider ecomony in the region.

 The project offers opportunities for individual employees to develop their digital skills at basic, intermediate and advanced levels, leading to professional growth and improved employability.

 Empowering Employed Women

 Women are under-represented in both the uptake of digital qualifications and in digital roles.
 Progressing Business through Digital Skills will work with local businesses to ensure that at least 54% of participants are women employees.
 Digital fluency acts as an accelerant at every stage of a women’s career and through the project, women will gain critical digital skills to encourge their progression in employment and address the gender employment and wage gap.

 The £753,784 project has received £603,037 of funding from the European Social Fund (ESF) and is being led by Digital Peninsula Network (DPN) with project partners Truro and Penwith College, the Isles of Scilly Council and the Penzance Business District contributing match-funding.